Common QuestionsI want to find out about getting BC disability benefits

 - The Persons with Disabilities (PWD) Benefit Application, from Disability Alliance BC (formerly BC Coalition of People with Disabilities) outlines who is eligible for persons with disabilities (PWD) benefits.
 It provides easy to follow directions to complete the designation application form for PWD benefits.
 Included are letters to give to your doctor and assessor.
 This help sheet is part of a series of 14 help sheets on BC disability benefits.

 - Checklist for the Persons with Disabilities (PWD) Benefit, also from Disability Alliance BC (formerly BC Coalition of People with Disabilities), provides a checklist of some of the programs and benefits you may be eligible for if you receive PWD benefits.

-- How to Apply for Persons with Disabilities Benefits, from the provincial government, provides a sample application form for PWD benefits.
+- Disability Assistance, from the provincial government, provides information about applying for disability assistance.
+Persons with Disabilities Designation Application, provides a sample application form for PWD benefits.

 - Financial Help for People with Disabilities from The Canadian Bar Association BC Branch, explains some of the help available and how and where to get more information.

 - Disability Applications & Forms from PovNet, is a web page that provides entry points for applications and forms for people with disabilities.

 - See all common questions about pensions, benefits & welfare